amdonatusprince/G-Naira/README.md

 <h2>Contributing</h2>

 <p>
   Contributions to the G-Naira smart contract are welcome!
-Please submit a pull request with your proposed changes.
+Please submit a pull request with your proposed changes and someone from the team will get back to you.
 </p>